 When it comes to our health, we often visit our doctor or nurse regularly to make sure our bodies are healthy.
 But what about our eyes?
 They’re not always top of mind, but they’re just as important.

-During Healthy Vision Month, held each year in May, Glaucoma Research Foundation joins the National Eye Institute and other national eye health organizations in empowering Americans to make their eye health a priority and educating them about steps they can take to protect their vision.
+During Healthy Vision Month, held each year in May, Glaucoma Research Foundation joins the National Eye Institute in empowering Americans to make their eye health a priority and educating them about steps they can take to protect their vision.

 Get a dilated eye exam.
 Getting a dilated eye exam is the only way to catch eye diseases early, because with many, there are no warning signs.
 Talk to your eye care professional about how often you should have one.

 Live a healthy lifestyle.
 Eating healthy foods including green leafy vegetables, maintaining a healthy weight, managing chronic conditions, and not smoking can significantly lower your risk of eye disease.